Sonata-Princeton/SONATA-DEV/sonata/tutorial/introduction.md

 ### Example Queries

 #### Newly Opened TCP Connections
-To detect a large number of newly opened TCP connections, Query~\ref{tcp-conn}
-first applies a `filter` operation over the entire packet stream to select TCP packets with just the `SYN` flag set.
+To detect a large number of newly opened TCP connections, first applies a `filter` operation over the entire packet stream to filter TCP packets with just the `SYN` flag set.
 It then counts the number of packets observed for each host and reports the hosts for which this count exceeds threshold `Th` in an epoch.
 ```python